-PRINCIPAL PURPOSE(S): To obtain required information for Marines, spouses and designated contacts for the identification personal and Family Readiness Program to enable the unit Commander and designated staff members and authorized volunteers to communicate in an accurate applicant efficient manner with Marine, spouse and Designated Contacts on matters relating to their Unit, Personal and Family Readiness Program.
-Access to personally demandable information contained on data sheets will be on an official 'need to know basis and granted only to authorized persons with current certificates showing completion of requisite Personally Identifiable Information Training.
+PRINCIPAL PURPOSE(S): To obtain required information for Marines, spouses and designated contacts for the identified unit.
+Personal and Family Readiness Program to enable the unit Commander and designated staff members and authorized volunteers to communicate in an accurate, reput and efficient manner with Marine, spouse and Designated Contacts on matters relating to their Unit, Personal and Family Readiness Program.
+Access to personally dentifiable information contained on data sheets will be on an official "need to know" basis and granted only to authorized persons with current certificates showing completion of requisite Personally Identifiable Information Training.